wjschne/apaquarto/Features.md

 # Desired Improvements

-* Running header is placed in template by officer.
+* Running header is placed in the .docx template by officer.
 A Pandoc solution would be better.
-*
+* Figure and Table labels using Quarto's `fig-` and `tbl-` prefixes.
-*
+* Figure and Tables in .pdf jou mode do not fit automatically.

 # Missing Features

-* Option to place intermingled tables and figures at the end.
+* For .docx and .html, there is no option to place intermingled tables and figures at the end like there is in .pdf documents.
+I imagine that a lua filter solution is possible.
 * Create landscape pages for wide figures and tables.
 * Masked references